Estimated Reading Time: 10 minutes

 Though entering social care can cause your loved one to lose some independence, it’s important that you support them and provide assurance that they’re still capable of doing things for themselves.

-Though meeting care needs is always important, when a care home promotes independence, its residents will feel as though they’re viewed as individuals.
-In turn, this will lead to a sense of achievement and greater purpose on a day-to-day basis.
+When a care home promotes independence, its residents will feel as though they’re viewed as individuals.

 How a care home promotes independence is really important.
 You shouldn’t be totally left alone though.
 Instead, it’s important to focus on individuals and their personal needs.
 In a care home, this means looking at all aspects of daily life and activities, before taking a tailored approach that balances independence, support and care.

-Promoting independence doesn’t mean leaving you alone though.
+Promoting independence in care doesn’t just mean leaving a resident alone.
 Instead, your support should be accommodating while enabling them to be as independent as possible.
 Providing your loved one with plenty of input on decisions that affect them can have an emotional and physical benefit.

 Somebody’s desire to remain independent won’t always be reflected in their capabilities, with this becoming increasingly noticeable as time goes on.
 Giving your loved one as much of a say as possible when it comes to decisions that affect them can have a positive impact on their wellbeing.